badlydrawnrob/anki-child-theme/source/themes/cards/simple/simple-stripped.md

     ⤷ `string` (auto wrapped with a `H1` tag)
 -------------------------------------------------------------------------- -->
-# Here we use an _anonymous function_ to loop through our model.
-What's an easier way to call the `viewThumbnail`?
+# In this example, `viewThumbnail` only takes one argument; `model.selectedUrl`.
+Yet, it still works!
+Explain why.

 <!-- -------------------------------------------------------------------------
-    ☆ Subtitle
+    ★ Subtitle

     ⤷ `string` (auto wrapped with a `H2` tag)
 -------------------------------------------------------------------------- -->
-## Anonymous function
+## A partial function

 <!-- -------------------------------------------------------------------------